officiallysingh/spring-boot-spark-kubernetes/spark-stream-logs-analysis-job/README.md

 > [!IMPORTANT]
 > In case of recoverable errors always wrap exception in `StreamRetryableException` and throw it,
 > so that Job does not exit, but keep on retrying to connect to recover from transient errors such as kafka connectivity issues.
-> But in some error situations you may want the job to fail.
+> But in some error situations you may want the job to fail, don't catch such exceptions.

 ### Configurations